koompios/pionux.org/docs/FAQs.md

 [Pionux](https://pionux.org/) is a fully customized and self-customizable Cambodia based open-source operating system software solution for up and coming engineers, inventors, organizers, developers and basically free thinkers in a modern-day post-Microsoft world.

-## Why would I not choose PionuxOS?

-You may want to use it:
-- you do not have the ability/time/desire for a 'do-it-yourself' GNU/Linux distribution.
-- you require support for an architecture other than x86_64.
-- you take a strong stand on using a distribution which only provides free software as defined by GNU.
-- you believe an operating system should configure itself, run out of the box, and include a complete   default set of software and desktop environment on the installation media.
-- you do not want a rolling release GNU/Linux distribution.
-- you are happy with your current OS.

 ## How can I install PionuxOS?

 ## What is different between Pionux and Linux?